 Although pension contributions are measured against earnings, they do not have to be paid out of earnings.
-If you receive a legacy or sell an investment, you can top up your pension contributions and enjoy Income Tax relief, even though the source of the money is not subject to Income Tax.
+If you sell an investment, you can top up your pension contributions and enjoy Income Tax relief, even though the source of the money is not subject to Income Tax.

-An employee enjoys Income Tax relief for pension contributions paid out of salary, but those contributions are still charged to NIC.
-Contributions paid by the employer are free of both tax and NIC, subject to the £40,000 limit.
-For someone with a salary of £30,000, it costs £258 in NIC to put £1,000 into a pension fund - £120 for the employee and £138 for the employer.
-It makes sense to agree to move from a contributory to a non-contributory scheme as part of a pay review - but a 'salary sacrifice' has to be done carefully, in case HMRC argue that the contribution is really salary and subject to NIC.
+An employee enjoys Income Tax relief for pension contributions paid out of salary, but those contributions are still subject to Class 1 NIC.
+Pension contributions paid by the employer are free of both tax and NIC up to the £40,000 limit.
+If your salary is £35,000, it costs £303 in NIC to put £1,000 gross into your pension fund - £141 as employee's NIC and £162 as employer's NIC.
+It makes sense to agree to move from a contributory to a non-contributory pension scheme as part of a pay review.
+However, any 'salary sacrifice' has to be done very carefully, in case HMRC argue that the contribution is really salary and subject to NIC.

-If you are one of the shrinking number of people who are still members of a final salary pension scheme, it's important to know what your benefits will be and how they are calculated.
-Your pay and benefits in your last few years of work may have a significant effect on your pension for the rest of your life, so it's important to take advice before changing your terms and conditions.
+If you are one of the shrinking number of people who are still members of a final salary pension scheme, it's important to understand what your benefits will be and how they are calculated.
+Your pay and benefits in your last few years of work may have a significant effect on the level of your pension for the rest of your life, so it's important to take advice before changing your terms and conditions.